DaniloNovakovic/chrome-dynamic-bookmarks/README.md

 [![Bookmark manager page](./doc/managerPage.PNG)]()

 Once you open bookmark manager on the right will be shown All of the bookmark files.
 Which ones do you think are dynamic/tracked and which ones are regular bookmarks?
-You guessed it.
-The red ones are dynamic ones.
+You guessed it. **The red ones are dynamic**.

 On the left side (sidenav) you can see two main elements.

 [![search bar](./doc/searchBar.png)]()

   1. Search bar
   1. Folder browser / Tree view

-So let's take a look at each...
+So let's take a closer look at each...

 ---

-#### Search bar
+### Search bar

-It might look naive, but this search bar is using... you guessed it?
-Regular expressions!
-This allows you to do ALOT of cool stuff.
+It might look naive, but this search bar is using regular expressions, allowing you to do ALOT of cool stuff.
 Here i will just list a few snippets / examples that you can use

 - `https` - lists all https links